osageev/osageev.github.io/_posts/2025-06-15-introducing-smartlooper.md

 - Debugging: At first the system was nearly unplayable.
 It seemed there was always something... but then...
 - Spotting glimmers of something cool... and then chasing them! (whooohoo)

 We’d iterate on the system’s internals, fix one thing, break another, fix that, try again.
-Slowly, the experience evolved from frequent "this is frustrating" to often: "this is awesome to play with."

-> Side note: I’ve got opinions about the limitations of many "AI music tools"—but I’ll save that slight rant for another post.
+Slowly, the experience evolved from frequent *"this is frustrating"* to often: *"this is awesome to play with."*  <!--<small>(Aside: I’ve got opinions about the limitations of many "AI music tools"—but I’ll save that slight rant for another post.)</small> -->

-SmartLooper is satisfying, engaging, and exciting to play: I now look forward to coming back to it every time and trying out new musical things!
+>SmartLooper is satisfying, engaging, and exciting to play: I now look forward to coming back to it every time and trying out new musical things!
 And it feels musically rewarding.
 That's no small thing.

 ## Step 3: Playing a Duet (with Sort of Myself)